SFe-Team-was-taken/SFe/specification/section-3.md

 Figure 2: SFe "x" versions are not compatible with each other, but can be converted, resulting in reduced sound quality.
 Compatibility layers can be added to newer players to use older banks.
 It is also possible to upgrade banks to newer versions.

-Draft specification milestones have version numbers in the format `x.ydzua`, where `x, y, z` and `a` are numbers and d and u are the letters "d" and "u".
+Draft specification milestones have version numbers in the format `x.ydz.a`, where `x, y, z` and `a` are numbers and d and u are the letter "d".
 In this case, the versioning works similarly to a final specification, but with these changes:

 - `z` is incremented when the draft undergoes a larger change, or large updates are made to the software.
 - `a` is incremented when there are small changes, but only when pointed out by others.
-The first version will not include a or a "u" in its version number.
+The first version will not include a or a "." in its version number.
 - An example of a draft specification version would be 4.1d1.

 During the development of specifications, version numbers will be in the format `x.y.aaaabbccL`, where x, y, z, a, b and c are numbers, and L is a letter.
 The versioning is similar to final specifications and milestone drafts, but `aaaabbcc` is the day in which the specification was updated, and L is incremented when updated.